mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation/020_On_Debian_and_Derivatives.md

 # Web server configuration

 Sample configuration for both Nginx and Apache HTTP Server can be found in `/etc/arsse/nginx/` and `/etc/arsse/apache/`, respectively.
-The `example.conf` files are basic virtual host examples; the other files they include should normally be usable without modification, but may be modified if desired.
+The `example.conf` files are basic virtual host examples; the other files they include should normally be usable without modification, but may be modified if needed or desired.
+In particularly users of older Debians may need to change the PHP-FPM socket path in Nginx or Apache's `arsse.conf`.

 In order to use Apache HTTP Server the FastCGI proxy module must be enabled and the server restarted: